Western African Ebola epidemic: Outbreak

+The 2013–2016 outbreak, caused by Ebola virus (EBOV), was the first anywhere in the world to reach epidemic proportions.
+Extreme poverty, dysfunctional healthcare systems, distrust of government after years of armed conflict, and the delay in responding for several months, all contributed to the failure to control the epidemic.
+Other factors, per media reports, included local burial customs of washing the body and the unprecedented spread of Ebola to densely populated cities.

-It is generally believed that a one or two-year-old boy, later identified as Emile Ouamouno, who died in December 2013 in the village of Méliandou, Guéckédou Prefecture, Guinea, was the index case of the Western African epidemic.
-Scientists have deduced that bats are involved in the spread of the virus, and, incidentally, the boy's home was in the vicinity of a large colony of Angolan free-tailed bats, according to media reports.
-His mother, sister, and grandmother, per media reports later became ill with similar symptoms and also died; people infected by these initial cases spread the disease to other villages.
-There was knowledge of Tai Forest virus in Côte d'Ivoire, which had resulted in one human transmission in 1994.
-Thus, these early cases were diagnosed as other conditions more common to the area and the disease had several months to spread before it became recognised as Ebola.
+It is generally believed that a one or two-year-old boy, later identified as Emile Ouamouno, who died in December 2013 in the village of Méliandou in Guinea, was the index case.
+His mother, sister, and grandmother later became ill with similar symptoms and also died; people infected by these initial cases spread the disease to other villages.
+These early cases were diagnosed as other conditions more common to the area and the disease had several months to spread before it became recognised as Ebola.

-On 25 March 2014, the WHO indicated that Guinea's Ministry of Health had reported an outbreak of Ebola virus disease in four southeastern districts, and that suspected cases in the neighbouring countries of Liberia and Sierra Leone were being investigated.
+On 25 March 2014, the WHO indicated that Guinea's Ministry of Health had reported an outbreak of Ebola virus disease in four southeastern districts and that suspected cases in the neighbouring countries of Liberia and Sierra Leone were being investigated.
 In Guinea, a total of 86 suspected cases, including 59 deaths, had been reported as of 24 March.
 By late May, the outbreak had spread to Conakry, Guinea's capital—a city of about two million people.
 On 28 May, the total number of reported cases had reached 281, with 186 deaths.

 In Liberia, the disease was reported in four counties by mid-April 2014 and cases in Liberia's capital Monrovia were reported in mid-June.
 The outbreak then spread to Sierra Leone and progressed rapidly.
 By 17 July, the total number of suspected cases in the country stood at 442, surpassing those in Guinea and Liberia.
 By 20 July, additional cases of the disease had been reported by the media in the Bo District, while the first case in Freetown, Sierra Leone's capital, was reported in late July.

-As the epidemic progressed, a small outbreak occurred in Nigeria that resulted in 20 cases and another in Mali with 7 cases.
-Four other countries (Senegal, Spain, the United Kingdom and the United States of America) also reported cases imported from Western Africa, with widespread and intense transmission.
+As the epidemic progressed, a small outbreak occurred in Nigeria that resulted in 20 cases and another in Mali with seven cases.
+Four other countries (Senegal, Spain, the United Kingdom and the United States) also reported cases imported from Western Africa, which were quickly isolated and led to no other infections, with the exception of the US.